gsanroma/gsanroma.github.io/files/2199-01-01-career-transition.md

 Why I have decided to go to industry ?
 One reason is the lack of long-term perspectives in academia.
 The reality is there are only a few permanent positions compared to the amount of candidadtes.
 I cannot say this comes as a surprise, but this lack of long-term perspective its been increasingly bothering me with the time.
 Especially with family, one is not very keen on chasing post-doc positions across different universities and possibly across countries as well.
 Adding to that, it is still not clear to me whether alternative career paths are possible beyond leading a research group or teaching, for example a more technical path.
-They say there are staff scientist positions in some public institutes, but these are like unicorns to me.
+They say there are staff scientist positions in some public institutes, but these type of positions are like unicorns to me.

 I believe the PhD and post-doc communities would greatly benefit from exposure to a range of career options inside and outside of academia.
 I believe the same research institutes should facilitate this exposure through career advise centers.
 Otherwise, it is easy to get isolated doing the own work and lose sight of other options.